-Tom Petty and his family were sitting down to breakfast on the morning of May 17, 1987 when they began to smell smoke.
-Within moments, Petty’s Encino, California, home was engulfed in flames.
+Tom Petty and his family were sitting down to breakfast on the morning of May 17, 1987, when they began to smell smoke.
+Within moments, Petty's Encino, Calif., home was engulfed in flames.

-The rock star got his wife and 5-year-old daughter out safely, and then did his best to fight the blaze alongside his housekeeper (who sustained minor injuries after her hair caught fire).
+He got his wife and 5-year-old daughter out safely, and then did his best to fight the blaze alongside his housekeeper (who sustained minor injuries after her hair caught fire).
 Petty later remembered picking up a hose only to have it melt in his hands.
 Firefighters did their best, but the fire burned through the house quickly.
-The only room that went unscathed was Tom’s basement studio.
+The only room that went unscathed was Petty's basement studio.

 More shocking than the loss of their home and possessions (estimated at about $1 million) was the fact that investigators determined that the fire was not an accident.
 According to a report, an arsonist had drenched the house's back staircase in lighter fluid.
 Petty and his family were deeply disturbed by the fact that someone had wanted to kill them.

 “We were shaken for years by it,” Petty admitted in Paul Zollo's 2005 book Conversations With Tom Petty.
 "It’s sort of like being raped, I would imagine.
 It really took a long time.
 And it was 10 times as bad, because you knew that somebody just went and did it.
 Somebody tried to off you.”